Healthcare employees

 Benefits to Completing an HPA Internship

-Designed to enhance your overall learning, this internship will provide you with an opportunity to apply the theoretical knowledge you are acquiring in your online course work.
+One of the strengths of Penn State's Bachelor of Science in Health Policy and Administration is the emphasis on professional development.
+Designed to enhance your overall learning, this internship will provide you with an opportunity to apply the theoretical knowledge you are acquiring in your online course work within a health care setting.
 The internship experience can uniquely prepare you by introducing you to other professionals in the field and to the work environment in a way that cannot be duplicated in the classroom.

-While other students could graduate with similar educational experiences, these professional development experiences will help you stand out in the job market with transferable skills that employers are seeking.
+While other students could graduate with similar educational experiences, an internship will help you stand out in the job market with transferable skills that employers are seeking.

 Internship Objectives